Click here to view the latest Troop Edition!

 This year's event was held on March 10, 2018.
 Click here to see photos from the day.

 Girl Scout Ambassadors can combine service and citizenship by applying to participate in our Congressional Aide program.
 Girl Scouts are placed for one week in congressional offices, including Senators and Representatives, during the summer in a 40-hour internship.
 They learn first-hand about our nation's political process and help members of Congress and their staff with daily assignments behind the scenes.
 You can earn federal hours to apply towards your Silver Trefoil.
 Congressional Aide is an opportunity exclusively for Girl Scout Ambassadors in Girl Scouts Nation's Capital.
 Want to see what the Aides are doing?
 Keep up with their adventures here on our blog!

 *Girl Scouts is a non-partisan organization and does not endorse specific members of congress.
 Participation in the Congressional Aide program offers girls the opportunity to learn more about the federal government’s legislative process.

-Check out photos from the 2016 Congressional Aide program here!
+Check out photos from last year's Congressional Aide program here!

-This Nation’s Capital signature event brings together Girl Scouts, friends, family members, and the community for an exciting celebration of Girl Scouting and creative performance.
+This Girl Scouts Nation’s Capital signature event brings together Girl Scouts, friends, family members, and the community for an exciting celebration of Girl Scouting and creative performance.